unitedstates/python-us/README.rst

 US: The Greatest Package in the World
 =====================================

-A package for easily work with US and state metadata.
+A package for easily working with US and state metadata.

 * all US states and territories
 * abbreviations